wavemotion-dave/DracoDS/README.md

 Versions :
 -----------------------
-V1.3: ??-July-2025 by wavemotion-dave
+V1.3: 26-July-2025 by wavemotion-dave
-* Fixed color palette so reds, greens and blues show properly for the mid-rez graphics modes.
+* Fixed color palette so reds, greens and blues show properly for the various non-artifacting graphics modes.
 * Improved artifact handling so it's a little faster and a bit more accurate.
+* IRQ latching improved so more games run more accurately.
 * Other minor cleanups as time permitted.

 V1.2: 22-July-2025 by wavemotion-dave